zulip/zulip/help/animated-gifs-from-giphy.md

 # Animated GIFs from GIPHY

-!!! tip ""
+!!! warn ""

-    This feature is not available on self-hosted Zulip servers where the [GIPHY integration][configure-giphy] has not been configured by a system administrator.
+    On self-hosted servers, this feature need to be [configured][configure-giphy] by a server administrator.

 Zulip integrates with [GIPHY](https://giphy.com), allowing you to conveniently search for animated GIFs and include them in your